usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### 4.4.
 Identity Assurance Level 2

-IAL2 allows for **unsupervised remote** or **in-person** identity proofing.
+IAL2 allows for **remote** or **in-person** identity proofing.
 IAL2 supports a wide range of acceptable identity proofing techniques in order to increase user adoption, decrease false negatives (legitimate applicants that cannot successfully complete identity proofing), and detect to the best extent possible the presentation of fraudulent identities by a malicious applicant.
 A CSP MAY exceed these requirements.

 A CSP SHOULD implement identity proofing in accordance with [Section 4.4.1](#normal).
 Depending on the population the CSP serves, the CSP MAY implement identity proofing in accordance with [Section 4.4.2](#referee).